ylyu-fly/labwebsite/content/sections/section2.md

 I am a rising fourth year undergraduate student pursuing a major in Cell Biology and Neuroscience as well as a minor in Cognitive Science.
 I joined the Lyu Lab in Fall 2023 with hopes of learning more about cognitive behaviors and complex brain systems in smaller species such as *Drosophila* to get a better understanding of the human brain.
 During my free time, I enjoy doing physical activities such as lifting, climbing, and sports, as well as doing more leisurely activities such as singing, playing the guitar, gaming, and making arts.

-**Will Cappello**

-I am a rising second year student in the Honors College studying Molecular Biology and Biochemistry as well as Classics.
-After four years of undergraduate study, I plan to enter medical school, where I hope to match into a brain-related residency.
-While I have always been fascinated by neurodegeneration, I gained a particular interest in aging research and, in turn, the Lyu Lab after reading Lifespan: Why We Age and Why We Don’t Have To by David Sinclair.
-In my free time, I enjoy playing soccer, weightlifting, hanging out with friends, reading, translating Latin, and gaming.

 **Salvatore Agosta**

 I am a second year student at Rutgers majoring in Biological Sciences following the pre-dental track.
 Though my major encompasses a wide range of topics, I have always had a lingering interest in neurobiology which is why I joined Lyu Lab in April 2024.
 I look forward to working with *Drosophila* and relating any significant findings to humans.
 During my free time, I like to run, weightlift, practice my Spanish, and spend time with friends and family.